Invarion/invarion-docs/docs/contributing.md

 ### Images

+Image markup is to be done in the program **Share X**.
+Once you have Share X, screen shots/captures will automatically appear in its library, markup (text, selection boxes and arrows) can be applied by going into Edit mode (**Ctrl + E** or **right-click + Edit**).

 **Selection Box style:**

 Used to bring attention to a particular area/s of an image.

-- Rounded rectangle tool.
+- Default **Rectangle** tool in Share X.
+- Transparent fill.
-- Red outline, transparent fill.
+- Red outline, hex colour code **FF0000**.
-- Stroke width: 4.5.
-- Corner radius: 5.

 **Arrows:**

 Used to draw attention to a particular point in an object, or perhaps something smaller in an image.

-Use smaller, red arrows.

-**Text:** Black (unless it can't be seen easily, then red), no text boxes/background, Arial font.
+Use default **Arrow** tool, with hex colour code **FF0000** (red).

+**Text:** Use the "**Text (Outline)**" tool.

+- Black fill and no outline wherever possible (set outline to transparent)
+  - In exceptional cases where text can't be read, use red font.
+- No text boxes/background.
+- Arial font, size 25.
-Keep text size very readable, but on the smaller side.
+  - Keep text size very readable, but on the smaller side.
 Only increasing its size if required for the text to be noticeable in the scene.

 ### Headings